Muhirwakyeyune/-Image-Denoising/README.md

 ## Overview

 This repository contains code for image denoising using an autoencoder neural network.
-The autoencoder is trained on the MNIST dataset with added noise, aiming to improve the quality of biometric images.
+The autoencoder is trained on the MRI dataset with added noise, aiming to improve the quality of biometric images.

 ## Table of Contents